 If there’s anything I’ve learned in my ten years as a New Yorker, it’s that wherever you find isolation and individualism, community is never far, and it changes everything.
 I’ve seen neighborhoods come together to build more gardens in response to a lack of green space or camp out on stoops to keep a resident from being evicted.
 I’ve seen an endless exchange of care among neighbors as we go through seasons of abundance and need.

-In New York City and in writing circles, we get to choose how we handle our challenges.
-We can embrace the isolation, compete for security, and bootstrap our way to success.
+In New York City and in writing circles, we can either embrace the isolation, compete for security, and bootstrap our way to success.
 Or we can join the ranks of the helpers: the communities of people who reject individualism and choose collaboration over competition.
 The neighbors who check in on each other, the writing circles that root for all its members equally.

 In our writing communities, which may at times feel highly individualistic, social media has made connection more accessible than ever.
 Writers, editors, and coaches are all over Instagram and TikTok waiting for that comment or DM.
 Facebook, despite its antiquity, still hosts writing and editing groups from all over the world.
 These online connections can even move in-person if you find a group that meets nearby.